deepcurator/DCC/src/code2graph/core/gcn/README.md

 ```

 ## Example output from GAE
 The figure below shows the TSNE representation of the supernodes.
 Colors represent the 10 label categories.
-However, note that these embeddings currently reflect the loss function used for link prediction. **We need to adapt this to whole-graph embedding**.
+However, note that these embeddings currently reflect the loss function used for link prediction.

 ![diagonal matrix](./figures/gae_supernodes.png)

 ## TODO
-1. For GCN we need to get to the embeddings.
+1. For GCN we need to get to the embeddings instead of the classifier.
-2. For GAE we need to do whole graph embedding instead of link prediction.
+2. For GAE we need to do adapt to whole graph embedding instead of link prediction.
 3. We need more data.
 4. We need better labels.